Manaiakalani - Share in secondary schools

 Blogging at high school is an integral part of developing students understanding for how to interact online positively.
 It's about being Cybersmart.
 Creating authentic learning environments either through a class blog or individual student blog, gives learners real world experience in a dynamic interface and allows them to Share their learning.

-Furthermore, developing the confidence to express themselves and have a voice online prepares them for their professional lives, not to mention the valuable skills associated with creating material for a global audience.
+Our research shows students who publish their writing regularly (3 times a week) have significant improvement outcomes.
+Furthermore, developing the confidence to express themselves and have a voice online prepares them for their professional lives, not to mention the valuable skills associated with creating material for a global online audience.

 Class blogs at high school